MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Can Sensitive Information Be Deleted From LLMs?
+Objectives for Defending Against Extraction Attacks. [[paper]](https://arxiv.org/abs/2309.17410)
+  - Vaidehi Patil, Peter Hase, Mohit Bansal.
+  - Key Word: Large Language Models; Extraction Attacks.
+  - <details><summary>Digest</summary> This paper addresses concerns about pretrained language models retaining sensitive and harmful information.
+The authors propose an attack-and-defense framework for directly deleting such information from model weights.
+They focus on this approach to ensure that deleted data cannot be extracted by future attacks and to protect against whitebox attacks.
+Experimental results show that even state-of-the-art model editing methods struggle to completely delete information from models like GPT-J, with attacks successfully recovering "deleted" information 38% of the time.
+The paper also introduces new defense methods, but no single method proves universally effective.
+The findings highlight the challenge of truly deleting sensitive information from language models and emphasize its societal implications for real-world deployment.

 - Private Distribution Learning with Public Data: The View from Sample Compression. [[paper]](https://arxiv.org/abs/2308.06239)
   - Shai Ben-David, Alex Bie, Clément L. Canonne, Gautam Kamath, Vikrant Singhal.
   - Key Word: Public-Private Learning; Sample Complexity.